-9.2.6 Caption Display Preferences Change Notification API
+9.3.6 Caption Display Preferences Change Notification API

 The Caption Display Preferences Change notification API shall be issued by the Receiver to the currently executing Broadcaster Application if there are changes in preferences for display of closed captioning.
-The API syntax shall be as defined in the JSON schema specified in this section with the addition of IMSC1 [43] attributes (as defined in A/343 [4]) and manufacturer-private extensions as specified in Sections 9.2.6.1 and 9.2.6.2 respectively.
-Both are defined by prose in subsections below but intended to be an integral part of the JSON Schema in this section within the displayPrefs object.
+The API syntax shall be as defined in the JSON schema specified in this section with the addition of IMSC1 [34] attributes (as defined in A/343 [5]) as specified in Section 9.3.6.1.
+The IMSC1 attributes are defined by prose in the section 9.3.6.1 but is intended to be an integral part of the JSON Schema in this section within the displayPrefs object.